Anthony Lupo: Research

 Lupo's primary research interests include the formation and characteristics of blocking anticyclones.
 Some of these causes Lupo and his research program have been studying include rising global temperatures and CO_{2} levels.
 Lupo has also conducted research on La Nina years and how they tend to be hotter than typical years, as occurred in the US Midwest in 1889 and 2012.

-Views on global warming
+Political bias on global warming

 Lupo disagrees with the scientific consensus of global warming, acknowledging that human activity contributes to global warming but putting more faith in the view that it is a natural phenomenon.
 Lupo's skepticism and receipt of funding ($750 per month) from the Heartland Institute have generated controversy.
 Lupo says the work Heartland pays him to do does not directly relate to causes of global warming, but rather "interpret[ing] them [scientific studies] in a form that somebody can understand and digest."
 He has also said that he is not violating any conflict-of-interest rules by receiving this money.

+Political party

+Lupo is a spokesman and Ward 2 Committeeman for the Boone County Republican Party Committee.